 - McLuhan to Ezra Pound, January 5, 1951, Letters 216: “Have discovered the meaning and value of (the interior) landscape (…) Paysage intérieur à la Rimbaud Pound Joyce as means of unifying and digesting any kind of experience.
 Should have got to it 20 yrs ago if I hadn’t the rotten luck to bog down in English lit”.
 This discovery amounted to an appreciation of the dynamics of experience (objective genitive!) as the unconscious process of sparking possibilities of sense (dual genitive!) moment to moment to moment.
 Of course no experience can be privileged in such analysis any more than some material stuff might be privileged in chemistry. ↩

 - After their meeting in 1943 in St Louis, Sigfried Giedion suggested to McLuhan that he needed to study modern French poetry.
 McLuhan did so, eventually concentrating on Mallarmé in the late 1940s.
 Mallarmé led McLuhan to a rereading of “Yeats, Pound, Joyce, Eliot” which then recast his mind in the 1951-1954 period.
 Many of his essays in this period studied “the identity of the processes of cognition and creation”. ↩

-- “Artistic creation is the playback of ordinary experience” — that is, all human experience is already subject to the dynamics that artistic creation inevitably deploys (as a variety of human experience) and probes (s a special dimension of human activities).
+- “Artistic creation is the playback of ordinary experience” — that is, all human experience is already subject to the dynamics that artistic creation inevitably both deploys (as a variety of human experience) and probes (as a special dimension of human activity).
 So humans do not need new capabilities.
-They need a new appreciation of their existing capabilities: “from (disregarded) trash to treasures”. ↩
+Instead, they need a new appreciation of their existing capabilities: “from (disregarded) trash to treasures”. ↩